salottodev/bisq-mobile/shared/domain/src/commonMain/kotlin/network/bisq/mobile/domain/data/README.md

 #### Optional/nullable data

 Optional data is provided as nullable type in Kotlin.
-On the Bisq 2 side Optional is used in the domain layer instead of nullable annotated fields.
+On the Bisq Easy side Optional is used in the domain layer instead of nullable annotated fields.
 In case the dto is not reflecting a domain model, we use nullable annotation.
 For back-end provided nullable/optional fields we can use `@JsonInclude(JsonInclude.Include.NON_EMPTY)` to send those data at all.